parme72/bloomberg-service-1/README.md

 # OpenFin Bloomberg Service

 This project contains the OpenFin Bloomberg Service code to allow OpenFin applications to communicate with a Bloomberg terminal running on the same desktop.
-This service provides BLPAPI requrest / response capability, market data subscriptions, as well as Termincal Connect (TC) automation APIs.
+This service provides BLPAPI request / response capability, market data subscriptions, as well as Terminal Connect (TC) automation APIs.

 ## Prerequites

 Both the BLPAPI and TC features require that the Bloomberg Terminal is running on the machine and currently logged in.
-For development purposes, the service provides a limited-functionalty terminal emulator which can be configured to be selected when a terminal is unavailable.
+For development purposes, the service provides a limited-functionality terminal emulator which can be configured to be selected when a terminal is unavailable.

 Additionally, users wishing to take advantage of the Terminal Connect API require additional configuration in order to utilize a Bloomberg-registered strong name signing key.
 Specific steps are provided, below.